-Alone in wilderness quiet.
-We broke camp and started a few miles cross country—over a hill, into a wash, over another ridge into upper Red Raven Wash skirting overhanging mesquite trees.
+Alone in wilderness quiet, we broke camp and started a few miles cross country—over a hill, into a wash, and over another ridge into upper Red Raven Wash while skirting overhanging mesquite trees.
 A hawk dived down—maybe hunting a jackrabbit, the main wildlife we saw in Kofa Wilderness.
 David saw a tawny figure loping on the ridge above us—coyote?
-Perhaps a cat, indicated by a big paw print in nearby wash.
+Perhaps a cat, indicated by a big paw print in a nearby wash.

-In 2018 we drove a jeep north to south through wilderness, making short forays into the interior packing all water, an unnecessary precaution as it turned out.
-Heavy October rains left ample water in potholes, filled Wilkinson Seep to the brim and created early bloom of cactus, brittlebush and desert poppies.
-We saw one vehicle parked near Wilkinson Seep and only encountered one other group driving through wilderness—no people on our backcountry trips—and met just a few vehicles near north, west, and south entrances.
+In the December 2018 trip, we had driven north to south through the wilderness, making short forays into the interior and packing all water, an unnecessary precaution as it turned out.
+Heavy October rains had left ample water in potholes, filled Wilkinson Seep to the brim and created early bloom of cactus, brittlebush and desert poppies.
+We had seen one vehicle parked near Wilkinson Seep and only had encountered one other group driving through wilderness—no people on our backcountry trips—and just a few vehicles near north, west, and south entrances.

 About 240 miles of primitive road crisscross Kofa Wilderness; 38 percent are along wilderness boundaries while 62 percent are cherry-stemmed within wilderness.
 FWS uses these roads to manage desert bighorn sheep water sources (tanks and wells) but they are also open to the public.